tani/nix-common-lisp/README.md

 (require :fibonacci)
 ```

-### Use library
+### Packages

-This project exports the following libraries:
+This project exports the following packages:

 - `packages.lib-sbcl`: library for SBCL.
 - `packages.lib-ecl`: library for ECL.